 Forman School students are curious, creative, highly capable learners – some twice exceptional – who are more than able to master everything we teach.
 Class sizes that average eight students and a 3.5-to-1 student-teacher ratio invite personal attention and individualized instruction.
 Because we are a boarding and day school, student-teacher interactions extend outside standard classroom hours to Saturday classes and evening study halls proctored by faculty, who also wear hats as coaches and dorm parents.
-Seeing each other in multiple contexts strengthens student-teacher bonds, which translates into academic success.
+We separate ourselves from other schools for learning differences as we believe seeing each other in multiple contexts strengthens student-teacher bonds, which translates into academic success.

 Unlike a traditional boarding school with a separate learning center, our whole school operates like a learning center.
 No one gets pulled out for extra help.
 Instead, support is built in.
 For example: Courses such as Thinking and Writing and Academic Reading are part of the curriculum.
 Meetings with a certified learning specialist or executive function coach are worked into every student’s class schedule.
-Assistive technologies that have been proven to enhance learning for students with students with an LD are readily available – along with advice from our staff experts.
 All this support has many benefits for students.
 It raises their awareness of how they learn and how they can learn better.
-It guides them through everyday struggles with tasks like decoding and meeting deadlines.
+It guides them through every day struggles with tasks like decoding and meeting deadlines.
 Ultimately, it empowers them to meet their full potential.

 Rich Resources and Learning Opportunities